 Nutrition for Women and Children

-The 1,000 days from the start of a woman’s pregnancy until her child’s second birthday offers a unique opportunity to shape a child’s future, but the future of a society.
-The right nutrition during this crucial time period can have an enormous impact on a child’s ability to grow and learn.
-We focus on improving maternal and child nutrition to break intergenerational cycles of malnutrition, there is a need to broaden the focus on improving the nutrition of adolescent girls and women (pre-pregnancy as well as during pregnancy).
+The 1,000 days from the start of a woman’s pregnancy until her child’s second birthday offers a unique opportunity to shape not only a child’s future, but the future of a society.
+The right nutrition during this crucial period can have an enormous impact on a child’s ability to grow, learn and develop to his or her full potential.
+In order to break intergenerational cycles of malnutrition, there is a need to broaden the focus on improving the nutrition of adolescent girls and women (pre-pregnancy as well as during pregnancy).

 OUR WORK /